Regulations on the Management of Pacific Bluefin Tuna Fishing Operation

 Article 33

-(6) Any fishery operator that evades, obstructs, or refuses the inspection, query or measurement of the length and weight of the Pacific bluefin tuna catch conducted by personnel dispatched by the competent authority at the time of landing, in violation of Article 25, paragraph 2.
+(8)During landing, the fishery operator or fishery employee evades, obstructs, or refuses the inspection, inquiry, or measurement of the catch’s weight and length conducted by personnel dispatched by the central competent authority, in violation of Article 25, paragraph 2.

 Article 34